Rozario29/SQL-Covid-19-Data-Exploration-analysis/README.md

-# SQL-Portfolio
+## SQL-Portfolio
-Portfolio  to showcase my data exploration skills using SQL
+#Portfolio  to showcase my data exploration skills using SQL

+Hey there!
+This is my first portfolio project